 As a result, InfoSec and PreSales teams are responding to more and more security questionnaires, on top of your other responsibilities.
 You know this is not the best way to spend your time—especially since security questionnaires can be thousands of questions long, many of which are repetitive.

 So what’s the secret to making security questionnaires a lot easier to handle?
-Having a content repository of responses, also known as an answer library.
-And, the most efficient security questionnaire process possible depends on your answer library setup.
+Having a content repository of responses, also known as an Content Library.
+And, the most efficient security questionnaire process possible depends on your Content Library setup.

 Security questionnaires are the inescapable norm